DominikaLach/RR_project/README.md

     * `.\.venv\Scripts\activate.bat` for **Windows CMD**
 4. Now that your virtual enviroment is active, in the same console, type: `pip install -r requirements.txt` - this will install all required packages

+Now that the virtual enviroment is set, you can use it by selecting it as python kernel in any IDE that supports it to run the jupyter notebook file.

+You IDE may require you to add this enviroment as a python interpreter manually.
+In such case, when adding the interpreter, navigate to, and select the following file in the enviroment folder:

+> `./.venv/bin/python`

+If you want to run the notebook on other enviroments, you can just add a code cell at the beginning of the jupyter file `RR_project.ipynb* with the following command:

+> `!pip install -r requirements.txt`

+Run this cell before other cells, it will install all required packages on the enviroment that is selected as kernel for the jupyter file.
+Note that this method is less robust than creating a clean enviroment.

 After the neccessary packages are installed the files in the repository can be executed